PsychoPunkSage/NixPills/pill03/README.md

 ```
 * Only a set with exactly the attributes required by the function is accepted, nothing more, nothing less.
 (NOT even different name)

-## Default and variadic attributes
+## Default and variadic attributes:

 > We can specify `default values` of attributes in the argument set
 ```nix